Suma-Marri/Wine_Quality/README.md

 #### Questions that we hope to answer with the data:

-We hope to find out what makes certain wines have a higher quality than others.
+- We hope to find out what makes certain wines have a higher quality than others.
+- Which wines have better quality for less monetary value
+- Which styles of wines have the highest ratings

 ####  Description of the communication protocols